javaboon/jsonpath-benchmark/README.md

 ## tl;dr

 * **Gatling implementation is almost 3 TIMES FASTER than Jayway**
-* Jackson currently perfoms better than Boon (~20% faster) on those samples
+* Jackson currently perfoms slower than Boon (~20% slower) on these samples
 * If encoding is one included in the RFC (UTF8, UTF16... but not ISO), it can be efficient to let Jackson do the decoding

 ## How to